-In early 2022, the start of the Russia-Ukraine conflict brought new challenges.
+But temporarily, the Russia-Ukraine conflict brought new challenges.
 The unprecedented price hike in energy, food, and other essential commodities and the widespread disruption in the international supply chain have adversely affected the global economy, including Bangladesh.
-This conflict threatens to emerge as an obstacle in the way of achieving full economic recovery and targeted development goals.
+This conflict threatens to emerge as an obstacle in the way of achieving full economic recovery and targeted development goals from early 2022 and accordingly the Government is continuing its effort to achieve economic recovery.

-Therefore, the government is requiring additional financing from external sources to address the adopted plan at this critical time, and accordingly, Economic Relations Division (ERD) has been working proactively for external resources to address the present problem.
+In response to this situation, the Government has been borrowing additional amount as budget support & project supports to address the adverse situation created by the war and to finance the COVID-19 response and recovery-related project and programs out of regular borrowing, and accordingly, the Economic Relations Division (ERD) has been working proactively for external resources to address the present problem.
 As a result, there is a significant increase in the government's borrowing.
 Moreover, the scope of mobilization of foreign assistance in concessional terms has become less than in previous years because most of the development partners have already adjusted their financial terms and conditions either by shortening maturity and grace period or by increasing interest rates as Bangladesh graduated to Lower Middle-Income Country (LMIC).
-On the other hand, to meet the investment needs, especially for some big and nationally important projects, borrowing on non-concessional terms from bilateral sources has increased.
+On the other hand, to meet the investment needs, especially for some big and nationally important projects, borrowing on nonconcessional terms from bilateral sources has increased.